endoflife-date/endoflife.date/products/openvpn.md

 OpenVPN Community Edition aka OpenVPN is a GPLv2 server and client.
 OpenVPN Access Server (OpenVPN-AS) provides additional paid and proprietary features.
-There is a strict dependency on [OpenSSL](https://endoflife.date/openssl) which is documented at [Suppported OpenSSL versions](https://community.openvpn.net/openvpn/wiki/SupportedVersions#SuppportedOpenSSLversions).
+There is a strict dependency on [OpenSSL](https://endoflife.date/openssl) which is documented at [Supported OpenSSL versions](https://community.openvpn.net/openvpn/wiki/SupportedVersions#SuppportedOpenSSLversions).
 Windows versions older than 10 are not officially supported.

 ## Support